-19004 Anatomy 1 and 19022 Lab (Thorax Abdomen Pelvis) ( 3 credit hours: 2 hour lectures, 1 hour lab):
+19004 Anatomy I, 19022 Anatomy Lab (Thorax Abdomen Pelvis) (3 credit hours lectures:, 1 hour lab):

 This course designed to provide knowledge of the organ systems within the chest, abdomen and pelvis, and to help students understand the structural relationship between such organs.
 Laboratory hours will be used to examine models, films and slides to understand the organ system.